orb-community/pktvisor/src/inputs/dnstap/README.md

-# Mock Stream Input
+# Dnstap Stream Input

-This directory contains a mock/example stream input tap, suitable only for testing.
+This directory contains a dnstap/example stream input tap, suitable only for testing.